Kalabasa/fbnotify/README.md

 *fbnotify* ~~is~~ will be a cross-platform Facebook notifier using Python.

-This is still incomplete and in-development!
+This is still in-development!

 It runs in the background and notifies you whenever you get a notification in Facebook.
-No need to open the browser.
 Notifications come to you instead of you coming for them.

 Installation
 ------------

+Use at your own risk.
 Copy everything to anywhere.

 Usage
 -----